Setting Up Actions

 Setup:

-• Use Case Name: “Collect Basic Customer Information”
+• Action Title: “Collect Basic Customer Information”

 New Prospect Qualification